bozsahin/ceng444/README.md

 <p>
 There is an interface to LALR parser written by me, called <a href="https://github.com/bozsahin/yalalr">yalalr</a>.

-<p>In-class labs introduce antLR and yalalr (and Lisp on which yalalr is based.)
+<p>In-class labs introduce antLR, yalalr, MIPS/spim and  a bit of Lisp.

 <p> The second project includes code generation and execution, using
 MIPs architecture simulator called <a href="http://spimsimulator.sourceforge.net/">spim</a>.